My Fair Lady: Original Broadway production

 The musical had its pre-Broadway tryout at New Haven's Shubert Theatre.
-At the first preview Rex Harrison, who was unaccustomed to singing in front of a live orchestra, "announced that under no circumstances would he go on that night...with those thirty-two interlopers in the pit".
+At the first preview, Rex Harrison, who was unaccustomed to singing in front of a live orchestra, "announced that under no circumstances would he go on that night...with those thirty-two interlopers in the pit".
 He locked himself in his dressing room and came out little more than an hour before curtain time.
 The whole company had been dismissed but were recalled, and opening night was a success.
 My Fair Lady then played for four weeks at the Erlanger Theatre in Philadelphia, beginning on February 15, 1956.

 The musical premiered on Broadway March 15, 1956, at the Mark Hellinger Theatre in New York City.
 It transferred to the Broadhurst Theatre and then The Broadway Theatre, where it closed on September 29, 1962, after 2,717 performances, a record at the time.
 Moss Hart directed and Hanya Holm was choreographer.
 In addition to stars Rex Harrison, Julie Andrews and Stanley Holloway, the original cast included Robert Coote, Cathleen Nesbitt, John Michael King, and Reid Shelton.
 Harrison was replaced by Edward Mulhare in November 1957 and Sally Ann Howes replaced Andrews in February 1958.
 By the start of 1959, it was the biggest grossing Broadway show of all-time with a gross of $10 million.

-The Original Cast Recording was released by Columbia Records on April 2, 1956, and Columbia declared it to be "the first long-playing recording in the industry's history to sell more than a million copies."
-It was the best-selling album in the United States in 1956.
+The Original Cast Recording, released on April 2, 1956, was the best-selling album in the United States that year.